KangHuang/excel-services/README.md

 ## PHP platform for proprietary services powered by Excel

 This project is developed based on [Laravel 5.2](https://laravel.com/docs/5.2).
-It also uses the [HTML5 Boilerplate](https://startbootstrap.com/) and [Bootstrap](http://getbootstrap.com/) for frontend templates and JQuery and CSS plugins, [CKEditor](https://ckeditor.com/) is used for some text areas.
-In addition, [PHPExcel](https://github.com/PHPOffice/PHPExcel) is exploited for providing Excel services  The work of this project is elaborated in the dissertation report
+It also uses the [HTML5 Boilerplate](https://startbootstrap.com/) and [Bootstrap](http://getbootstrap.com/) for frontend templates, JQuery and CSS plugins, [CKEditor](https://ckeditor.com/) is used for providing some text areas.
+In addition, [PHPExcel](https://github.com/PHPOffice/PHPExcel) is exploited for providing Excel services and [PayPal-PHP SDK](https://github.com/paypal/PayPal-PHP-SDK) is used for payment.
+The work of this project is elaborated in the dissertation report
-'developing cloud services for proprietary software'.
+"developing cloud services for proprietary software".

 This application has been deployed in the website (https://www.jjbioenergy.org/), where the usage (user manual) is explained in Appendix A of the dissertation report.
-This document explains the installation of the application.
+This document explains how to install the application and perform testing locally.

 ### installation for Linux